skingdev/fresco-bakery/tutorial.md

 This is how we will define a Backbone Collection.
 The "url" property specifies the location of the data.
 This can be something like an API endpoint, or as in this case, a file that contains data in a json format.
 When you call `fetch` on the collection, Backbone uses the url property to determine where to get the data from.

-In this particular instance, we don't need to define a model for each menu item, because Backbone does this for us automatically.
+In this particular instance, we don't need to define a model for each menu item, because Backbone creates instances of (the generic) Backbone.Model for you.
 I prefer explicit code over implicit code though, because it makes it easier for someone not familiar with your application to trace through what is happening, and provides for some consistency.
 That being said, let's create a menu item model.

 Create a directory called "models" in our `app/scripts` directory.
 In that directory, create a file called `menu-item.js` with the following code in it: